-As you might already know, transformers are devices that transfer power between two parts of an electrical circuit by creating an isolation with varying current and voltage.
-They are an integral part for almost all electrical applications.
+As you might already know, transformers are devices that transfer power between two parts of an electrical circuit by creating isolation with varying currents and voltage.
+They are an integral part of almost all electrical applications.

 What are Toroidal Power Transformers?

 Toroidal transformers are power transformers with a toroidal core on which the primary and secondary coils are wound.
 When a current flows through the primary, it induces an electromotive force (EMF) and then a current in the secondary winding, thereby transferring power from the primary coil to the secondary coil.

 The unique shape of the toroidal transformer allows for shorter coils, reducing resistive losses or winding losses and improving overall efficiency.